 (see also the prior work \cite{KTV09}).
 Written in a similar format, the DSII problem has the form

-Whereas the small data theory for the two problems is completely similar from a dispersive stand-point (i.e. perturbatively, based on Strichartz estimates), the large data approach in the present, completely integrable case and in Dodson's work are completely different.
+Whereas the small data theory for the two problems is completely similar from a dispersive stand-point (i.e. perturbative, based on Strichartz estimates), the large-data approach in the present, completely integrable case and in Dodson's work are completely different.
 The large data problem for the other, non-integrable cases in the same DS family remains open at present.
 This includes for instance the problem

-The next theorem provides one more convincing motivation for the study of the Scattering Transform, if one seeks to understand the large time behaviour of the solutions to the DSII equation.
+The next theorem provides one more convincing motivation for the study of the Scattering Transform, if one seeks to understand the large-time behaviour of the solutions to the DSII equation.
 We first recall the definition of the wave operators, in the sense of nonlinear scattering theory. \begin{definition} Let $\qT_0\in L^2(\R^2)$ and let $\qT(t,z)$ be the solution to the Cauchy problem (\ref{DSIIdefoc}).
 Define $W_+\qT_0 = \qT_+$ if there exists a unique $\qT_+\in L^2(\R^2)$ such that